seanmorris/pixel-physics/README.md

 ### Blocks

-Some blocks some can be pushed, some are structural and make up floors, walls or ceilings.
+Some blocks some can be pushed, others are structural and make up floors, walls, bridges, or ceilings.
 Some will break off fall when tread on, even lightly.
 Keep an eye out.

 Try a bounce attack on falling blocks.